Binge eating is a condition that millions of Americans may have. Binge-eating typically involves recurrent episodes of out-of-control eating, with the

 binge eat. |

-the development of a comprehensive plan that involves psychological support, psychological interventions, nutritional counseling, and, when necessary, medical care and monitoring.
-Many
+It is important for you to recognize that eating disorders are complex and treating them involves the development of a comprehensive plan that involves psychological support, psychological interventions, nutritional counseling, and, when necessary, medical care and monitoring.

-treatment and can overcome binge eating.
+treatment and can overcome binge eating and other eating problems.

 therapy can also be very effective.